UniversalGUI/UniversalGUI.github.io/api/api.md

 **What gets saved:**

+The "[UGUI Args Object](#ugui-args)" is what gets saved.
 Add a `data-argName` attribute to an element in your HTML to ensure it gets saved automatically.
 Add a class of `do-not-save` for items you don’t want to be updated during [ugui.helpers.loadSettings(optionalFile)](#ugui-helpers-loadsettings-optionalfile-callback-).

 * [View the source code of this function](http://ugui.io/docs/ugui.js-1.1.3.html#h01-save-settings)